fhlasek/SmarterPrinter/README.md

 [Raspberry Pi 4 Touch Screen with Case, 3.5 inch Touchscreen with Fan, 320x480 Monitor TFT LCD Game Display ](https://www.amazon.com/gp/product/B07WQW6H9S)

-(**Unfortunatelly** - the fan makes quite bit of noise, but it is a cute final *touch* for the project)
+(**Unfortunately** - the fan makes quite a bit of noise, but it is a cute final *touch* for the project)

 ![Pi display](./images/pi_display2.jpg)

 ## Next Steps

 - Grafana has an [option](https://grafana.com/grafana/plugins/grafana-image-renderer/) to include a snapshot of the dashboard in the email alerts.
-However, the set up is quite complicated, requiring a standalone image renderer typically provided as a headless Chromium browser.
+However, the setup is quite complicated, requiring a standalone image renderer typically provided as a headless Chromium browser.
 This small feature ends up significantly increasing the memory and disk requirements.
 - Many pieces of this project are quite general components that can be reused in similar home monitoring applications.
-They can be turned into a library which then allows easier addition of futher devices.
+They can be turned into a library which then allows easier addition of further devices.